 Note: the above is not an exhaustive list, as there are many more companies that you may wish to research and apply to.
 Once a company has hired you and has established a good reputation with your Tool Pusher/Rig Manager, it is easy to request a transfer to open positions at different rigs or locations.
 Though often than not, when oilfield workers find a rig and crew they enjoy, they are far more likely to stay with it.

 Not only is there an opportunity to try out different locations when working in the oil field, but you can also advance to new positions and test out different rigs.
 If you are looking at the drilling aspect of the oilfield, these are the positions that you can work your way through:

 - Tool Pusher/Rig Manager

-Once you have reached the level of Consultant, you may wish to work in an office in one of the bigger centers, or you may choose to work onsite and travel from rig to rig.
-Regardless of the oil field job classification, you wish to end up with, remember that you must be committed to hard work, teamwork, a healthy and active lifestyle, and continuing education.
+Once you have reached the Consultant level, you may wish to work in an office in one of the bigger centers or work onsite and travel from rig to rig.
+Regardless of the oil field job classification you wish to end up with, remember that you must be committed to hard work, teamwork, a healthy and active lifestyle, and continuing education.

 Various types of oil rigs and drilling that may interest you are:

 - Single Rig (the most common type of small drilling rig)